 The client had been in Demolition and Excavation for 20 years and had banked with one of the 4 major Banks’ for that time.
 The business operated in both the Commercial and Private markets.

 The business had changed substantially in the recent 5 years with a heavier reliance on Commercial, of which a large portion was for the Education and Health Departments.
 The delays caused by the bureaucracy of decision making made cash flow unreliable and several temporary facilities had been sought from their Bank.
 When these facilities could not be repaid the Bank sought current financial information including budgets.

 The Director’s wife, who did the bookkeeping, provided budgets in a format prescribed by the Bank.
 Some months later when the budgets had not been achieved the Bank moved the client to “Bad Bank” and appointed an Independent Accountant (IA) to review the business.

-The Director contacted Weybridge to assist with the preparation of the substantial amount of data required by the IA.
+The Director contacted Weybridge business consultants in Melbourne to assist with the preparation of the substantial amount of data required by the IA.
 The fee quoted for the IA indicated to Weybridge that the Bank had already made the decision to make a formal appointment and close the business.

 Weybridge was able to buy time from the IA to enable the information to be properly collated.
 Over 3 weeks Weybridge:

 - Restructured the Chart of Accounts to enable the current year management accounts to be provided in a format which allowed meaningful analysis

 - Ascertained that the method of depreciation of 53 Chattel Mortgages was inappropriate, amended and adjusted historical and YTD expense and liabilities.